Posts tagged with flowing

 The name First Pass encompasses this concept and I did give myself a few goes at each character.
 The result is something chaotic and messy and my idea of doing a “Second Pass” to clean up a few pixels just never happened.

 You could use this for text or titles although it’s very messy and probably my least favorite font.

 This font was sitting around in this finished state for many months.
 Normally fonts stick around because they need work but this one was because I kept wanting it to fit with another font or wait until I had another font to go with it to form a family.
 Neither happened, it just is its own thing.

 It has the one-side weighted style of a number of fonts I’ve done like Reactor, takes on an angle but then flows through like pieces of neon tubing.

 It is quite hard to read so use sparingly on titles.

 This early 2020 typeface has sat around for far too long in the incomplete.
 As is often the case it felt like it needed something at the time but looking at it later revealed it’s already rather nice.
 Sometimes all it takes is fresh eyes and a reflection on the constraints.

 This typeface is designed to look like a flowing brush script with plenty of wet ink.
 It is available in two weights and works well for most scenarios.
 I personally love the upper-case ‘C’ which sets the tone for the rest of the letters.

 If I had a cent for every time I’ve gazed upon one of Susan Kare’s fonts and felt inspired…

 This font attempts to capture the essence of her iconic Venice 14pt typeface and squeeze it down to 8x8 with some mixed results.
-It captures the feel but unlike many other 8x8 conversions this one had to take quite an artistic license to cram it in.
-It captures some of the flavor if not the flourish and grace of the original.
+It captures the feel but, unlike many other 8x8 conversions, this one had to take quite an artistic license to cram it in.
+It captures some of the flavour, if not the flourish and grace of the original.